 The distant clouds were getting darker.
-In a far off corner of horizon, we saw rain pouring down from a fluffy cloud.
+In a far off corner of the horizon, we saw rain pouring down from a fluffy cloud.
 As the gentle waft of wind salvaged us from the afternoon sun, we continued our hike towards the top most vantage point of Rayakottai fort.
-The view of the green landscape was fascinating.
-How lovely would the 360 degree view from top be?
-Our minds were creating enticing imageries.
-I was glad we planned this day hike.
+The view of the green landscape which gradually conjured in front of us was fascinating.
+How lovely would the 360-degree view from the top be, I wondered.
+My mind was creating enticing imageries with every step.
+Boy, was I glad that we planned this trip!

 We started the hike around 10 am after finding a parking spot for our car.
 Instead of starting from the main entrance, we were directed towards a shortcut by local folks.
 The initial 1 Km of the hike was a rocky patch, bordered by lush green foliage and dotted by fluttering butterflies.
 I was surprised to notice myriad species of butterflies, leisurely wandering from one flower to another.

 The highest vantage point of Rayakottai fort was still further up.
-We finally reached up there and revelled in a 360 degree view of the surroundings.
-The hillock on which Rayakottai fort is built, gives the best view as it stands taller than any other hillocks in vicinity.
-We saw a railway line spread in serpentine fashion across the rocky and green terrain below.
+We finally reached up there and reveled in a 360-degree view of the surroundings.
+The hillock on which Rayakottai fort is built gives the best view as it stands taller than any other hillocks in the vicinity.
+We saw a railway line spread in a serpentine fashion across the rocky and green terrain below.
 A puddle in proximity, formed in heart shape looked adorable from the top.
 In far distant, some dark clouds were one with the horizon which indicated rains.
 We relaxed for some time on the top, living in the moment, examining the myriad patterns of nature.